David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * All acts in the name of freedom and democracy that violate the law and infringe upon the interests of the State and citizens must be dealt with.
 * Social criticism must be constructive and compliant with the Constitution and laws, not opposition or sabotage.

+**Allegation:** Uses the guise of "patriotism" to incite protests and riots (such as the 2018 Binh Thuan incident, opposing administrative mergers); accuses the government of "selling out the country" when handling these rioters.
+* True patriotism must be based on understanding and respect for the law, contributing to the country's stability and development.
+* Acts of vandalism, resisting law enforcement, and disturbing public order are violations of the law that tarnish the country's image and must be condemned and strictly punished.

 **21. On the Working Class in Industry 4.0:**

 **Allegation:** Claims that in the 4.0 era, AI and robots replace humans, so the working class will disappear and lose its historical mission.